tsduck/tsduck/scripts/README.txt

 - install-prerequisites.ps1 : This script downloads and installs all
   pre-requisite packages to build TSDuck on Windows.
-Alternatively, the following individual install-*.ps1 scripts can be used.
+Alternatively, the individual install-*.ps1 scripts can be used for each product.

-- install-libsrt.ps1 : This script downloads and installs libsrt, a pre-compiled binary static library for SRT on Windows.

-- install-doxygen.ps1 : This script downloads and installs Doxygen.

-- install-graphviz.ps1 : This script downloads and installs Graphviz, which is required by Doxygen to build class diagrams.

-- install-nsis.ps1 : This script downloads and installs NSIS, the NullSoft Installer Scripting system which is required to build TSDuck installer.

 - WindowsPowerShell.reg : A registry file which add definitions to run a PowerShell script by double-clicking on it (the default action is to edit